 So before one pulls out their shovel and saw and begins to dig, they must first figure out what the current avalanche problem is.
 This is typically described every morning in the daily avalanche report.

-A screenshot of a Colorado Avalanche Information Center (CAIC) forecast from December 23, 2016.
+A screenshot of a December Colorado Avalanche Information Center (CAIC) report.
 This report shows two avalanche problems for the day: Persistent Slab and Storm Slab.

 An example of a slab avalanche that was not contained by terrain features.
-Red Mountain Pass, CO
+Red Mountain Pass, CO, with the AIARE Level 2 PowerPoint 2.1 version slide.

 So now you have figured out what the specific avalanche problem is and have begun to decide what tests to utilize.